baccigalupi/CalOrders/Artifacts/README.md

 * Support for SPA (Single Page Application) design ( see [Single Page Application - WikiPedia](https://en.wikipedia.org/wiki/Single-page_application) ) Note, CalOrders is a SPA application.

 Due to these features and its extensive component library, JET provides an excellent foundation for the CalOrders UI.
 For more information about the Oracle JET framework please see [About Oracle JET](http://docs.oracle.com/middleware/jet220/jet/developer/GUID-C6947139-DF37-4258-8E02-2679F40535E1.htm#JETDG108)

+### SPA (Single Page Application)

+CalOrders is a Single Page Application, having a single entry point, index.html.
+Each screen in the application is a distinct HTML fragment substituted by the JET routing framework, however, they are not full HTML pages.

+### Views

+A [view](https://github.com/OncoreLLC/CalOrders/tree/master/CalOrdersJET/src/js/views) in CalOrders is a distinct SPA HTML fragment, which holds the front end visual static content and components for the view.
+JET uses Knockout for data binding, which binds the view model to the view.

+The following example is taken from the [product Search view](https://github.com/OncoreLLC/CalOrders/blob/master/CalOrdersJET/src/js/views/productSearch.html)

+### View Models

 ## Services